Scille/parsec-cloud/docs/rfcs/1012-workspace-mountpoint-integration.md

 #### Default strategy

-On Linux, there is not much difference between Drive and Directory strategies.
+On Unix system (Linux & MacOS), there is not much difference between Drive and Directory strategies.

 On Windows, the limitation on the number of drive letters is what ends up tipping balance in favor of the *Mountpoint as Directory* strategy.